maetshju/Phonetics.jl/docs/src/lc.md

 # Lexical characteristics

+There are some functions to calculate common lexical characteristics of words.
+These characteristics are a reflection of how a word relates to all the other words in a language, that is, how they relate to all other words in the lexicon.

 ## Phonological neighborhood density

 Phonological neighborhood density, as described by Luce & Pisoni (1998), as a concept is a set of words that sound similar to each other.
 Vitevitch & Luce (2016) explain that it's common to operationalize this concept as the number of words that have a Levenshtein distance (minimal number of segment additions, subtractions, or substitutions to transform one word or string into another) of exactly 1 from the word in question.